 A fourth socioeconomic indicator is community age structure.
 Older individuals are more at risk of hospitalization and death from COVID-19 [21].
 We use 45 years as a threshold to identify high-risk populations.
 We measure the ratio of people with age over 45 from the ACS 5-year estimates (2014 - 2018) data.

 Moreover, we use measures of awareness.
-If local residents are aware and concerned about COVID-19, the floor value may be lower because more people will try to avoid public transit trips.
+If local residents are aware and concerned about COVID-19, the base value may be lower because more people will avoid public transit trips.
 To test this, we use the Google search trend index to represent the awareness of the local people [22–24].
-We collected the average Google search trend data for different designated market area that each transit system locates in for 90 days from January 18th to April 17th 2020 [25], the latter being the latest day we witnessed any system experiencing further significant decline.
-We select “Coronavirus” over “COVID19” as the search keyword for its popularity among the public [26].
+We collected the average Google search trend data for different designated market area that each transit system locates in for 90 days from January 18th to April 17th 2020 [25], the latter being the latest day that any system experienced further significant decline.
+We use “Coronavirus” over “COVID19” as the search keyword for its popularity among the public [26].

-Finally, transit dependency is also a potential factor affecting the transit system's floor[27] value.
+Finally, transit dependency is also a potential factor affecting the transit system's usage rate [27] and base value.
 If an area has more people depending on transit, the usage rate of transit during the pandemic is supposedly higher.
 We derive the ratio of people who transit to work and the percentage of house units with no vehicle access from ACS data to infer transit dependency.

-To supplement the analysis, we also refer to the user survey results conducted by Transit app about the demography of the passengers during the pandemic [28,29].
+To supplement the analysis, we also refer to the user survey results conducted by Transit app, Inc. about the demography of the passengers during the pandemic [28,29].
 The survey was conducted in early April, 2020 across the United States (n = 15000) and Canada (n = 10000) via the Transit app interface.
-The survey investigated the age, race (including Spanish speakers), gender, trip purpose, occupation composition of the passengers who stick to transit systems during the pandemic [15,28,29].
+The survey investigates the age, race (including Spanish speakers), gender, trip purpose, occupation composition of the passengers who remained transit system users during the pandemic [15,28,29].

-Cliff/floor points and decay rate
+Cliff/base points and decay rate

-The cliff point tc and floor point tf are time points when demand decline started and when it re-stabilizedFig 2.
-We calculate these from the logistic curve using confidence interval theory rather than the observed data to provide more stable estimates.
-We derive these measures by first constructing the probability density function of the normalized logistic function F(x):
+The cliff point tc and base point tb are time points when demand decline started and when it re-stabilized as shown in Fig 2.
+We calculated these from the fitted logistic curves using confidence interval theory rather than the observed data to provide more stable estimates.
+We derived these measures by first constructing the probability density function of the normalized logistic function F(x):